kishansagathiya/personal-site/content/posts/preserving-wealth-in-a-high-inflationary-environment.md

 ![](/images/burry-on-bitcoin.png)

+You can buy Gold in form of Sovereign Gold Bond, ETFs, Mutual Fund, Digital, Physical Gold.
+Each of these has its own risks.

+My preference is to buy KOTAKGOLD ETF.

+This one is a great video for deciding on which instrument to buy.

+{{< rawhtml >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sJR0ge1779w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{{< /rawhtml >}}

 ### Avoid earning fix-interest on cash
 Avoid fixed deposits, bonds, debt mutual funds, etc. Buying bonds is basically loaning money to someone at fix interest.